top of page

 • Ask this person to help you make a realistic assessment of your abilities.
 Complete separate evaluations and afterwards compare them.

-• Perfection doesn’t belong in this world.
-Don’t focus on doing things perfectly, but rather on doing them reasonably well.
+• Perfection doesn't belong in this world.
+Don't focus on doing things perfectly but on doing them reasonably well

-• As you start to evaluate your abilities, take small steps, challenge your thoughts.
-Do you truly believe you would be where you are if you were a fraud?
+• As you begin to evaluate your abilities, do it in small steps and challenge your thoughts.
+Do you genuinely believe you would be where you are if you were a fraud?

 • Stop comparing yourself to others.
 You will just enhance the feeling of not being good enough.
 Instead, if you think someone does something better than you, be genuinely interested in learning more from them.

-• Avoid social media as much as you can.
-Comparing yourself with others or portraying an image on social media that isn’t real will only make you feel worse.
+• Avoid social media as much as possible.
+Comparing yourself with the unreal images of perfect lives portrayed on social media will only make you feel worse.

-• Stop fighting unwelcomed feelings.
-It’s only by acknowledging them that you can begin to challenge the beliefs holding you back.
+• Stop fighting unwelcome feelings.
+Only by acknowledging them can you begin to challenge the beliefs holding you back.

 • Refuse to let insecurity hold you back.
 Don’t let your feelings of not belonging stop you from pursuing your goals.

-And finally, remind yourself that if you feel like an impostor, it means you have achieved some degree of success in your life and that, for some reason, you are ascribing this to luck.
-To change this thinking pattern:
+And finally, remember that if you feel like an impostor, it means you have achieved some degree of success in your life and that, for some reason, you are ascribing this to luck.

-• Train your brain to focus on your qualities.
+• Train your brain to focus on your qualities; feel free to list them.

 • Learn to practice self-compassion.